datacharmer/dbdeployer/README.md

     This script is created only if the X plugin was enabled (5.7.12+ with --enable-mysqlx or 8.0.11+ without --disable-mysqlx)

+    "./use_admin" is created when the sandbox is deployed with --enable-admin-address (8.0.14+) and allows using the database as administrator, with a dedicated port.

      USING MULTIPLE SERVER SANDBOX
     On a replication sandbox, you have the same commands (run "dbdeployer usage single"), with an "_all" suffix, meaning that you propagate the command to all the members.